 Through Dec.
 31, Save A Lot is offering first-time Uber Eats customers 30 percent off orders of $50 or more, with a maximum discount of $25.
 The promotion aims to drive trial during the holiday season when household budgets face additional pressure.

-Customers can add their EBT card to the Uber Eats wallet, shop SNAP-eligible items from Save A Lot’s digital storefront, and select EBT at checkout.
+Customers can add their EBT cards to the Uber Eats wallet and select SNAP-eligible items from Save A Lot’s digital storefront.
 A secondary payment method is required for non-eligible items like prepared foods or household supplies.

 “Delivery can be a lifeline when mobility, food deserts or work schedules make it hard to shop in person,” said Ofek Lavian, co-founder and CEO of Forage.